Adolph ("Ad") Wolgast was definitely a champion.

 When his condition gradually deteriorated, Ad Wolgast was readmitted to hospital in 1927.
 While he remained there for the rest of his life, Ad continued to train in his room.; According to his obituary, that typically involved frequent shadowboxing, bobbing, and uppercuts against imaginary opponents.
 Ad Wolgast seemed largely unaware of his surroundings except on rare occasions when he would plaintively ask where he was and when he would be allowed to leave.
 His boxing career may have been long over but it still took two hospital attendants to restrain him whenever he was forced to do something he didn't want to do.
 By all reports, his "tough guy" reputation and violent temper earned him numerous beatings in hospital but he always recovered quickly enough.
 He went blind in the final few years of his life.

-The dangers involved in professional boxing were clear enough even in Ad Wolgast's day but the lure of fame and fortune seemed attractive enough for eager boxers to take the risk.
-Ad's lifetime earnings were estimated at more than $200,000 (a hefty amount even in 1915 dollars) although most of that eventually went to his ex-wife.
-He certainly had countless fans across the country, while his fame lasted.
+The dangers involved in professional boxing were clear enough even in Ad Wolgast's day but the lure of fame and fortune meant no shortage of eager boxers willing to take the risk.
+Ad's lifetime earnings were estimated at more than $200,000 (a hefty amount even in 1915 dollars) although he was still left destitute in his final years.
 Even when he recognized how badly he had been hurt by boxing, Ad's attempts at retirement were always brief.
 In one famous 1916 interview, Ad told reporters, "You just can't quit after all.&They say a criminal is drawn back irresistibly to the scene of the crime.
 Well, so is a fighter drawn back to the old rings, the old crowds, and the old excitement.
 Why not let the old ex-champs have their little pipedreams?"

 In the end, Adolph Wolgast paid the price for his dream.